First 100 days of the first Trump presidency: 2018 United States federal budget

 Trump submitted his first budget request which recommends funding levels for the next fiscal year 2018—covering the period from October 1, 2017, to September 30, 2018—to the 115th Congress.
 Trump's request including a $639 billion defense budget and corresponding major cuts to other federal departments.

 To avert a possible government shutdown, the Trump administration face an April 28 deadline—the expiration of the December 10, 2016, continuing resolution (H.R.
 2028) (Public Law 114-254).
-Discussion time on controversial issues such as funding for a border wall defunding Planned Parenthood, was limited by the two-week Easter recess that began on April 7.
-The government was shutdown during the Clinton and Obama administrations as a result of clashes between Republicans in Congress and Democrats in the White House.
+Discussion time on controversial issues, such as funding for a border wall and defunding Planned Parenthood, was limited by the two-week Easter recess that began on April 7.
+The government was shut down during the Clinton and Obama administrations as a result of clashes between Republicans in Congress and Democrats in the White House.
 In late April 2017, Republicans have control of both Congress and the White House.
 A shutdown would result in "government agencies [locking] their doors, national parks [refusing] visitors and federal workers [being] told not to report to work".
 The appropriations process cannot be accomplished without consulting the Democrats—unlike rolling back federal regulations with Congressional Review Acts and attempts to repeal Obamacare.